ARM-software/CMSIS-Stream/README.md

 # CMSIS-Stream

-CMSIS-Stream is a Python package and small set of C++ headers that can be used on embedded devices to process streams of samples with :
+CMSIS-Stream is a Python package for source code generation and a set of C++ headers that can be used on embedded devices to process streams of samples and events.

+With CMSIS-Stream you can describe a graph of processing elements exchanging data streams and events.

+The processing of the data streams in this graph has:

 * low memory usage
 * minimal overhead